Taylor Barnard

+A reserve driver for McLaren's Formula E team since 2024, Barnard made his debut at the Monaco ePrix as a replacement for Sam Bird, where he became the youngest driver to start an ePrix and the youngest point scorer.
+He was promoted as a full-time driver for 2024–25, becoming the youngest polesitter and the youngest podium finisher in Formula E.

+Early and personal life

+Taylor Barnard was born on 1 June 2004 in Norwich, Norfolk, England.
+He was raised nearby in Horsford.

+Barnard labels Ayrton Senna, three-time Formula One World Drivers' Champion, as his racing idol.

+Junior racing career

 Karting

-Born in Norwich, Barnard began karting in 2012 at the Trent Valley Kart Club.
+Barnard began karting in 2012 at the Trent Valley Kart Club.
 From there, he branched out to the Super 1 National Championship, where he would remain until his title victory in 2017.
 Added to that, Barnard won the Kartmasters British Grand Prix on two occasions, as well as winning the LGM Series in the IAME Cadet category.

 The Briton moved onto the European stage in 2018, racing in the OK Junior class for KR Motorsport, for whom he would win the WSK Final Cup at season's end.
 Having become a karting protégé of Nico Rosberg and joined the Formula One World Champion's Racing Academy, Barnard progressed into the OK Senior category the following year.
 He would win the WSK Champions Cup at the start of the campaign, whilst coming fourth in the European Championship.
 That year, Barnard also finished second in the Karting World Championship, missing out narrowly to Lorenzo Travisanutto in wet conditions.
 Barnard remained with Rosberg Racing Academy for his final karting season in 2020, where he once again ended up as the runner-up of the World Championship, this time losing out against Callum Bradshaw.
 That year brought more trophies however, with Barnard taking another WSK Champions Cup crown, as well as winning the WSK Open Cup.